Fong Swee Suan

-Fong Swee Suan (方水双 Fāng Shuǐshuāng; 27 October 1931 – 4 February 2017) was a trade unionist, founding member of the People's Action Party (PAP) and a Barisan Sosialis leader.
+Fong Swee Suan (方水双 (Fāng Shuǐshuāng); 27 October 1931 – 4 February 2017) was a Singaporean trade unionist, founding member of the People's Action Party (PAP), and a Barisan Sosialis leader.

 Early life and education

-Fong was born in Senggarang, Johor, Malaysia on 27 October 1931.
+Fong was born in Senggarang, Johor, then a part of the Unfederated Malay States, on 27 October 1931.
 He was the third child of seven children of his laundry man father and farmer mother.
 He studied at Zhong Hua Primary School, and later attended the Hua Qiao Secondary School in the town of Batu Pahat.
 He arrived in Singapore in 1950 to study at The Chinese High School, where he first met Lim Chin Siong.

 Fong opposed the introduction of the Junior Middle III examination, and was among 108 students who boycotted the examination.
 Due to this, he was expelled from the school.
 Following this, he applied to study at the Chinese teacher’s training college but was rejected due to his involvement in the boycott, and instead attended a private English School.